-This is an English translation of the Forward and Part 1 of a seven-part article by Nakamura Sensei, 7th Dan.
-The link to the original article in Japanese is: http://www.geocities.jp/gazo_asidachi/kumagro_niki/iyashino_kendo/iyashi_01.htm.
+This is Part 1 and the Foreword of a seven-part English translation of an article by Nakamura Sensei, 7th Dan.
 I thank Nakamura Sensei for his kind permission to post this translation.
 Translated by KendoNotes.

 In my kendo, I keep in mind the fun of doing it.
 When I strike, I aim for the feeling of a good men, the feeling of a good kote, the feeling of a good do, the feeling of a good tsuki.
 Accordingly, this differs slightly from regular keiko as well as basic keiko.